Pinafore/ml-hw/project/default.md

 As you can see from the video, our system does not answer science questions very well.
 That's where I need your help.

+The setup is relatively simple.
+There are a bunch of questions of the form:

+""This phenomenon occurs twice as quickly in the Moran model as in the Wright-Fisher model.""

 ## AI2 Science Challenge

 This is improtant for me, but other folks are working on similar challenges.
 There's a big [Kaggle challenge](https://www.kaggle.com/c/the-allen-ai-science-challenge) trying to answer science questions.
 We'll use the same data format that they're using.